dalanon018/pwa/docs/js/README.md

 ## Architecture: `components` and `containers`

-We adopted a split between stateless, reusable components called (wait for it...)
-`components` and stateful parent components called `containers`.
+We adopted a split between stateless, reusable components called `components` and stateful parent components called `containers`.

 ### Learn more